 On the small-car front, the new 2015 Chevrolet Trax is a pint-sized crossover utility vehicle that’s the least expensive all-wheel-drive Chevy.
 It’s based on the Sonic subcompact, but has a taller body, a higher driving position, more room, and a quiet ride–plus combined fuel economy ratings in the high 20s.
 That’s better than most smaller SUVs.

 The fuel economy also rose for another small SUV – the updated 2015 Honda CR-V compact crossover.
 It’s got a new engine, a new transmission, mildly revised styling, a more practical interior, and higher EPA ratings.
 It sells in enormous volumes, and that’s likely to continue.

 Nissan CEO Carlos Ghosn says electric cars will inevitably become more popular and grow their share of the new-car market.
 In an essay on LinkedIn, he explained the four different reasons that will happen.
 Nissan has sold more electric cars than any other company in the world, so perhaps he has reason to be confident.

-Green Car Reports has a lot of Tesla fans, and one of them sent in a completely unprompted love letter to his new Tesla Model S. With only minor editing, that became an essay the site called The Passion of the Tesla.
+Green Car Reports has a lot of Tesla fans, and one of them sent in a completely unprompted love letter to his new Tesla Model S. With only minor editing, that became an essay the site called .